IdanHaim/webhose-dotnet/README.md

 ### More things you should know

-Inside program you can find some Samples how to use the webhose
+Inside program you can find some Examples how to use the webhose